toast-success

 Borang to Shertung (1,875m)

-This easier 4-5 hour day takes you from Borang to Shertung through beautiful middle-hill landscapes.
-The trail follows gentle contours through terraced fields and scattered hamlets, offering plenty of opportunities to observe daily rural life.
-Shertung village is known for preserving traditional Tamang culture, including distinctive dress, music, and religious practices that blend Buddhism with ancient shamanic traditions.
-Spend the afternoon exploring the village, visiting the local monastery, or possibly witnessing traditional dance performances if your visit coincides with local celebrations.
-Accommodation: Community lodge or homestay in Shertung.
+This easier day takes you from Borang to Shertung through beautiful middle-hill landscapes.
+The trail follows gentle contours through terraced fields and scattered hamlets.
+Shertung village preserves traditional Tamang culture, including distinctive dress, music, and religious practices blending Buddhism with shamanic traditions.

 Day 8